levyjeff/Harris_data_certificate/README.md

   * Skillfully work with the modern, open-source languages of data analysis: Python or R
   * Develop a grasp of good programming principles that will allow them to flexibly gain understanding of other platforms when necessary
   * Organize and clean data from disparate, messy, or unstructured sources
-  * Describe and analyze data for the evaluation of policy
+  * Describe, plot, and analyze data for the evaluation of policy

 # Certificate Requirements